ESG News Update: August 12, 2020

 Money Marketing: Forget bitcoin, think blockchain in ESG investing

-Blockchain technology is beginning to be accepted as a way of revolutionising the storing, management, and transfer of value between digital identities in financial services, and has recently made its way into the impact investment community.
+Blockchain technology is beginning to be accepted as a way of revolutionizing the storing, management, and transfer of value between digital identities in financial services, and has recently made its way into the impact investment community.

-In a comment letter on the Department of Labor’s (DOL) proposed rule on environmental, social and governance (ESG) factors in selecting plan investments, the American Retirement Association cautions that the proposal “could stifle investment selection, decrease participant savings rates and diminish portfiolio diversification.”
+In a comment letter on the Department of Labor’s (DOL) proposed rule on environmental, social and governance (ESG) factors in selecting plan investments, the American Retirement Association cautions that the proposal “could stifle investment selection, decrease participant savings rates and diminish portfolio diversification.”

 Driving the news: The Labor Department is planning to limit private retirement plan managers' leeway to invest based on ESG — environmental, social and governance — factors.